pallets/jinja/docs/templates.rst

 Variables
 ---------

-The application passes variables to the templates you can mess around with in the template.
+You can mess around with the variables in templates provided they are passed in by the application.
 Variables may have attributes or elements on them you can access too.
-How a variable looks heavily depends on the application providing it.
+What attributes a variable has depends heavily on the application providing it.

 You can use a dot (``.``) to access attributes of a variable, but alternatively the so-called "subscript" syntax (``[]``) can be used.
 The following lines do